instructor-ai/instructor/docs/prompting/zero_shot/emotion_prompting.md

 - Are you sure?
 - Are you sure that's your final answer?
 It might be worth taking another look.

+We can implement this using `instructor` as seen below.

 ```python hl_lines="25"
 import openai
 import instructor